shantatei/web-subspace/laravel-subspace-comment/README.md

 # Comment Service

-Comment Service in a Microservices Architecture
+Comment Service in a Microservices Architecture <br />
-Server is running on port 8003
+Server is running on port 8003 <br />
 Server Address : http://165.22.251.113/comment

 # Features